Since late 2010, StumbleUpon has been one of the top sources of social media traffic in the US, even surpassing Faceboook as a referrer.

-The nice thing about Paid Discovery is that it sends traffic directly to your site, whereas Facebook ads, for instance, you buy a small ad and hope people see it.
+The nice thing about Paid Discovery is that it sends traffic directly to your site, whereas with Facebook ads, for instance, you buy a small ad and hope that people will see it.

-If your site doesn’t violate any of the content rules at StumbleUpon, then you have three plans to choose from.
+If your site doesn’t violate any of the content rules of StumbleUpon, then you have three plans to choose from.

 The cost is based upon how much you want to spend per visitor.